jbcoe/polymorphic_value/draft.md

 class Base { virtual void foo() const = 0; };
 class Derived : public Base { void foo() const override {} };

-// WHEN an polymorphic_value to base is formed from a derived pointer polymorphic_value<Base> poly(new Derived());
+// WHEN a polymorphic_value to base is formed from a derived pointer polymorphic_value<Base> poly(new Derived());
 // AND the polymorphic_value to base is copied. auto poly_copy = poly;